finnbuga/git-shortcuts/README.md

 ```
 $ p
 ```
-git push.
-If it doesn't track a remote branch then set one up.
+git force push.
+If it doesn't track a remote branch then set one up automatically.

 #### `rrr`
 ```